orourkedd/effects-as-data/README.md

   1. The type field on a command indicates which handler handles it.
   1. Effects-as-data will handle errors from handlers so they should throw or reject when things go wrong.
   1. Handlers can return a promise, return a normal value (string, number, object, etc), return nothing, or throw an error.
-  1. Handlers can call another effects-as-data functions (see below).
+  1. Handlers can call other effects-as-data functions (see below).

 #### Simple Handler